DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 ### Summative assessments
 Your summative assessments are the formal way that you’ll be assessed against your provider’s initial teacher training curriculum.

-This will be different depending on your training provider but will include classroom observations.
+This will be different depending on your training provider, but will include classroom observations.

 You may also be asked to gather a portfolio of evidence.
 If you are, your training provider will let you know how to document this.